 jueves, 31 de octubre de 2019

-FOCUS ON THE TERM ELEPHANTIASIS AND ITS IMPLICATIONS FOR LYMPHOEDEMA - Pediatric & Primary Lymphoedema - Secondary Lymphoedema - Lymphatic Filariasis & Podoconiosis - Rare Disease
+FOCUS ON THE TERM ELEPHANTIASIS AND ITS IMPLICATIONS FOR LYMPHEDEMA - Organic Lymphatic Vascular Disease - Pediatric & Primary Lymphoedema - Secondary Lymphoedema - Lymphatic Filariasis & Podoconiosis

-This approach to medical and health care of lymphedema is very important, as it implies no need for the "Conservative Treatment" option.
-Most lymphedema patients in developing counties do not receive specialized treatment or compression garments, and when they reach the stage of maximum severity, elephantiasis, some are operated on with radical excision surgery for volume reduction, and others try to survive with severe infections such as dermatolymphangioadentitis-ADLA (Infectious Cellulitis), sepsis or malignant complications.
-Read more about what is the risk of dermatolymphangioadenitis (Infectious Cellulitis) HERE.
+The aforementioned simplistic approach to elephantiasis is very important at the health care level, for it implies no need for clinical interventions.
+People suffering lymphedema in many countries do not receive adequate lymphatic therapy or compression garments, and when they reach the stage of maximum severity, elephantiasis, some are operated on with radical excision surgery for volume reduction, and others suffer severe infections such as dermatolymphangioadentitis-ADLA (Infectious Cellulitis), sepsis, or even malignant complications.
+Read more about what is the risk of infectious cellulitis HERE.

-Many health texts mention the incidence of the population affected by elephantiasis due to filariasis in poor countries, but say nothing at the same time about the millions of people suffering from Primary Lymphedema and Secondary Lymphedema due to other causes in these same regions, who also live in dramatic conditions of under-treatment and to the extent of elephantiasis.
+Many health related texts only mention the incidence of the population in developping countries affected by elephantiasis related to filariasis, but say nothing at the same time about the millions of people suffering from Primary Lymphedema and Secondary Lymphedema due to other causes in these same regions, who also live in dramatic conditions of under-treatment and to the extent of elephantiasis.

-There are still numerous protocols and clinical practice guidelines that also define lymphedema/elephantiasis as a non-painful condition, without serious complications, or not needing treatment.
-This is one of the reasons why health systems in some countries are not creating specialized Lymphedema Units, and why many patients have to self-treat for the reduction of their edema.
+There are still numerous protocols and clinical practice guidelines that also define lymphedema or elephantiasis (Stage III Lymphedema) as a non-painful condition, without serious complications, or not needing clinical treatment.
+This is one of the reasons why healthcare systems in some countries are not creating Specialized Lymphedema Units, and why many patients have to self-treat for the reduction of their edema.
 Read more about which country has the best public healthcare coverage of lymphedema HERE.

 It is very important to clearly define what is lymphedema and its symptoms, what are the complications, what is basic daily self-care, and what are the best treatment options for lymphatic dysfunction.
-Read more about the signs, symptoms, and structural and functional impairments of lymphedema HERE
+Read more about the signs, symptoms, complications, and functional impairments of lymphedema HERE

 REFERENCES